ehsanmok/create-your-own-lang-with-rust/book/src/glossary.md

 **Parser**: Converts tokens into structured representation (AST).
 Checks syntactic correctness.

 **Pass Manager**: Infrastructure for running and ordering optimization passes.
 We use LLVM's New Pass Manager.

+**pest**: Rust library for parsing based on PEG grammars.
+Generates a parser from a `.pest` grammar file.

 **PEG (Parsing Expression Grammar)**: Grammar formalism that is unambiguous and efficient to parse.
 Used by pest.